 Number 10 Rillington Place no longer exists on the map but it was once the most notorious address in London.

-He is also thought to have been responsible for the murders of his tenant Beryl Evans and her baby daughter Geraldine which were originally blamed on Beryl’s husband Timothy.
+He is also thought to have been responsible for the murders of his fellow tenant Beryl Evans and her baby daughter Geraldine – murders which were originally blamed on Beryl’s husband Timothy.

-Christie gave evidence against Timothy Evans at the Old Bailey in 1950 with the result that Evans was found guilty and hanged.
+Christie gave evidence against Timothy Evans at the Old Bailey in 1950 and Evans was found guilty and hanged.

-But after his capture and arrest he confessed to killing Beryl Evans and controversy still rages over whether Timothy Evans was the victim of a gross miscarriage of justice.
+But after his capture and arrest Christie confessed to killing Beryl Evans and controversy still rages over whether Timothy Evans was the victim of a gross miscarriage of justice.